popdemtech/smartsite/walkthrough.md

 The `my-app` directory should now have a `package.json` file. `package.json` is used for configuration of Node.js applications, and will be revisited throughout the development process.

 ### Start the application
 An application is a software script that is executed on a computer.
-To "start" this application, just like every application, application code must be written and a command that starts the application must be defined.
-For this, first create a file, `index.js`, which will define the code that will be the application.
+To "start" this application, like every software, application code must be written and a command that starts the application must be defined.

+Node.js scripts are run by passing its filename to the `node` executable.
+The `node` program reads the file, interprets the Javascript, and runs the functionality specified by the application.

+To run the application, first create a file, `index.js` for the application code.

 1. Create `index.js`
 In the root of the project, create a file titled `index.js`.
 Any valid JavaScript can go in this file -- a `console.log` statement is shown in the example.